Paketov/LanqServerLib/README.md

 # LanqServerLib
- Small server lib for create web interfaces.
+ Small server lib for create simple multiplatform web interfaces.
 Also has been used as traditional web server.

  Each module has been dynamic site.
 ###Support: